Node.js DNS Resolution: lookup, resolve & c-ares

 recursive resolver asks root for api.example.com

-root answers: ask .com servers
+root answers - ask .com servers

 recursive resolver asks .com for api.example.com

-.com answers: ask example.com authoritative servers
+.com answers - ask example.com authoritative servers

 recursive resolver asks authoritative for api.example.com

-authoritative answers: records for api.example.comThe exact packet exchange includes DNS message fields, response codes, additional records, glue records, EDNS options, UDP or TCP transport choices, and retry behavior.
-Backend Node code rarely needs every field.
-The core behavior is enough: each step either supplies the answer, supplies a delegation, or reports failure.
+authoritative answers - records for api.example.comReal DNS packets include response codes, additional records, glue records, EDNS options, UDP or TCP transport choices, retries, and timeouts.
+Backend Node code usually does not need every field.
+The useful working model is simpler - each step either gives the answer, points to the next nameserver, or reports a failure.

 answer records exist